 - Respiratory problems, such as shortness of breath, labored breathing, wheezing, choking, difficulty breaking or a lack of breathing

 - Eye problems, including eye pain, a sudden change in vision or a loss of vision

 - Sudden and/or severe headaches

-Most cases of throbbing foot pain don’t devolve into serious conditions, though a rare bunch do.
+Most cases of throbbing foot pain don’t devolve into serious conditions, though a rare bunch does.

-If your throbbing foot pain persists, it’s advised to see medical advice to resolve the ailment as soon as possible.
+If your throbbing foot pain persists, it’s advised to seek medical advice to resolve the ailment as soon as possible.